libp2p/specs/http/README.md

 - HTTP only edge workers can run application protocols and respond to peers on the network.
 - `curl` from the command line can make requests to other libp2p nodes.

-As well as allowing application protocols to make use of HTTP intermediaries such as HTTP caching and layer 7 proxying and load balancing.
+The HTTP transport will also allow application protocols to make use of HTTP intermediaries such as HTTP caching, and layer 7 proxying and load balancing.
 This is all in addition to the existing features that libp2p provides such as:

 - Connectivity – Work on top of WebRTC, WebTransport, QUIC, TCP, or an HTTP transport.
 - Hole punching – Work with peers behind NATs.